louiseadennis/bluebook/README.md

 Index:

 1. Action Lifecycles in Gwendolen
 2. Trying to Use the Compositional Framework
 3. Explanations for Forward-Chaining Rules-Based Systems (to be implemented in Prolog)
+4. Examples of Action Failure